'Miracle' to resume career - Eriksen

 - What can sport learn from Eriksen's cardiac arrest?

-In a wide-ranging interview with BBC sports editor Dan Roan, Eriksen says he feels in better condition now than before the incident, will do everything he can to reach his former playing level and does not fear the challenges ahead.
+Eriksen says he feels in better condition now than before the incident, will do everything he can to reach his former playing level and does not fear the challenges ahead.

 "I won't change my style of play," added Eriksen.
 "I have had the time to be disciplined for the last six months to do extras, so even now maybe I am in a better condition than before, just the football missing.